git-dibwar/Touch-Type-Blitz-Hub/readme.md

 ## Overview

-This project features a user interface allowing users to input a custom paragraph, with a save function.
-The main window displays the saved text and includes a dynamic cursor to track the user's position.
+This project is a user-friendly tool designed to measure typing speed accurately.
+It provides an interface for users to input a custom paragraph, which can be saved.
+The main window displays the saved text, featuring a dynamic cursor that reflects the user's position within the text.
+Once the user completes typing the saved text it shows the typing speed.

 ## Speed Calculation Logic